Federal Judge Rules Trump ‘More Likely Than Not’ Committed a Felony

 The judge also mentioned former Vice President Mike Pence to underscore how egregious Trump’s efforts were to interfere in the electoral process.
 “Vice President Pence ‘very consistent[ly]’ made clear to President Trump that the plan was unlawful, refusing ‘many times’ to unilaterally reject electors or return them to the states,” Carter wrote.

-Eastman, however, found the plan to be legally justifiable, which the judge described as indefensible.
+Eastman, however, found the plan to be legally justifiable, which Carter described as indefensible.
 Even though Eastman allegedly believed that the scheme to interfere with Congress’ vote certification was “grounded on a good faith” understanding of the Constitution, Carter argued, “ignorance of the law is no excuse.”

-As the House Committee continues investigating the events that led to the Jan 6 insurrection, Eastman has remained reluctant to hand over his correspondence with Trump.
-CNN reports that the committee subpoenaed Eastman’s professional email address at Chapman University, where the lawyer worked, but that Eastman challenged the order.
+As the House Committee continues investigating the events that led to the insurrection, Eastman has remained reluctant to hand over his correspondence with Trump.
+CNN reports that the committee subpoenaed Eastman’s professional email address at Chapman University, where the lawyer worked, but that Eastman challenged the subpoena in court.

-Per Carter’s order, Eastman will have to forfeit the emails sent between January 4-7 as well as a draft memo that was intended for fellow Trump ally and attorney Rudy Giuliani.
+Per Carter’s order, Eastman will have to forfeit the emails sent between Jan.
+4 and Jan.
+7 as well as a draft memo that was intended for fellow Trump ally and attorney Rudy Giuliani.
 Carter writes that the Giuliani memo “pushed a strategy that knowingly violated the Electoral Count Act” and “may have been the first time members of President Trump’s team transformed a legal interpretation of the Electoral Count Act into a day-by-day plan of action.”
 According to the judge, the memo “likely furthered the crimes of obstruction.”

-To conclude his order, the judge wrote, “If the country does not commit to investigating and pursuing accountability for those responsible, the Court fears January 6 will repeat itself.”
+To conclude his order, Carter wrote, “If the country does not commit to investigating and pursuing accountability for those responsible, the Court fears January 6 will repeat itself.”